FOR IMMEDIATE RELEASE

 LibreCellular Aims to Simplify Building LTE Networks with Open-Source.

-Halifax, West Yorkshire, 27th May 2021 – Open-source and technical communities consultancy AB Open is proud to announce the launch of the LibreCellular project, which will provide an end-to-end open-source technology stack for 4G Long Term Evolution (LTE) cellular networks, supported by NLnet’s NGI Zero PET fund.
+Halifax, UK, 27th May 2021 – Open-source and technical communities consultancy AB Open is proud to announce the launch of the LibreCellular project, which will provide an end-to-end open-source technology stack for 4G Long Term Evolution (LTE) cellular networks, supported by NLnet’s NGI Zero PET fund.

 Designed to make it easy to create self-contained 4G LTE cellular networks, the LibreCellular project will integrate an open-source software stack with validated hardware and software configurations – subject to rigorous testing – along with the tooling and documentation required for reliable, repeatable deployment.